Jakemate977/eris-components/README.md

 const bot = new Eris('Bot XXXX.XXXXXX.XXXX'); // ErisClient instance.

+const options = {
+    debug: false, // Debug disabled.
+    invalidClientInstanceError: true, // Only set this option to false if client instance error is bugged.
+    ignoreRequestErrors: false // If Eris Components should ignore errors on request (4xx or 5xx) codes.
+};

-const client = ErisComponents.Client(bot); // The ErisClient with ErisComponents methods.
+const client = ErisComponents.Client(bot, options); // The ErisClient with ErisComponents methods.

 // Send button example: